1. Home

 9/10

 Cars that are fun to drive don’t need to be silly sports cars: you could go for a silly estate instead.
-And they don’t come much sillier than the Mercedes-AMG E 63 S 4Matic+ Estate, to give it its full name.
+And they don’t come much sillier than this, the Mercedes-AMG E 63 S 4Matic+ Estate, to give it its full name.

 Like any other E-Class Estate of this vintage, the E 63 has loads of passenger space for four and a truly enormous boot.
 Unlike any other E-Class, though, it also has a 612PS, twin-turbocharged 4.0-litre V8 that can catapult the car from 0-62mph in just 3.5 seconds.
 That’s nearly a second quicker than a Porsche 911 sports car.
 Factor in a four-wheel-drive system that can revert to two-wheel drive when you’re in the mood to be stoopid, and the Mercedes can teach anyone a thing or two about having fun.